A

 - Portfolio managers are in charge of one specific portfolio.
 Their role will include project selection and prioritization, resource allocation, and more.

 - Project managers are leaders of individual projects or tasks within a portfolio.
-They are responsible for the project’s execution and success.
+They are responsible for project execution and success.

 - Portfolio governance